 - Erosion of tooth enamel, particularly on the molars and maxillary incisors.
 Loss of tooth enamel is irreparable.

 - Scars and calloused areas on the knuckles from contact with the teeth.

 - Irritation of the throat and esophagus from contact with stomach acid.

 - Tearing of mucous membranes in the upper gastrointestinal tract or perforation of the esophagus and stomach wall.
 Perforation of part of the digestive tract is a rare complication of bulimia but is potentially fatal.

 Other physical symptoms associated include irregular menstrual periods or amenorrhea; petechiae (pinhead-sized bruises from capillaries ruptured by increased pressure due to vomiting) in the skin around the eyes and rectal prolapse (the lowering of the rectum from its usual position).

-To end the binge and purge process, it is extremely essential to seek a medical help.
-The most effective way to get rid of Bulimia Nervosa is both by psychological and medical treatment.
+To manage the binge and purge process, it is extremely essential to seek medical help.
+The most effective way to get rid of bulimia nervosa is both psychological and medical treatment.

 As a possible first step, patients should be encouraged to follow an evidence-based self-help program.
-As an alternative or additional first step to using an evidence-based self-help program, adults may be offered a trial of an antidepressant drug.
+As an alternative or additional first step to using an evidence-based self-help program, adults may be offered a trial of an antidepressant.
 Cognitive behavior therapy should be offered to adults with bulimia nervosa.